Parsons School of Design: International partnerships

 Parsons has affiliations with schools that operate independently but embrace Parsons' philosophy and teaching methodology.
-The Altos de Chavón School of Design in La Romana, Dominican Republic has maintained a partnership with Parsons since 1983, and it offers an intensive 2+2 program leading to an associates degree in applied arts, with many students continuing on to Parsons School of Design in New York for another two years to achieve their B.F.A. degree.
-Parsons is working with the recently formed India School of Design and Innovation in Mumbai, India with the aim of eventually being able to establish an exchange program.
+The Altos de Chavón School of Design in La Romana, Dominican Republic has maintained a partnership with Parsons since 1983, and it offers an intensive 2+2 program leading to an associate degree in applied arts, with many students continuing on to Parsons School of Design in New York for another two years to achieve their B.F.A. degree.
+Parsons is working with the recently formed Indian School of Design and Innovation in Mumbai, India with the aim of eventually being able to establish an exchange program.
 In 2014, Parsons established a pre-college in China called Parsons Pre-College China Program in partnership with XNode.

 Cooper Hewitt, Smithsonian Design Museum

-Parsons has a formal research and degree partnership with the Cooper Hewitt, Smithsonian Design Museum in New York for a two year master's program in History of Design and Curatorial Studies.
+Parsons has a formal research and degree partnership with the Cooper Hewitt, Smithsonian Design Museum in New York for a two-year master's program in History of Design and Curatorial Studies.